Face Coverings in Response to COVID-19

 4.1 Face Covering Requirements

 4.1.4 All individuals subject to this policy may wear self-supplied Face Coverings.
 In instances where an individual does not have a self-supplied Face Covering the University will supply the individual with a Face Covering.
 For further information on acquiring face coverings, contact EHS&EM.

 4.1.5 Face Coverings that cover the entire face, including the eyes, shall not be worn, unless otherwise permitted in Section 4.2.3.

 4.2 Face Covering Exceptions

-4.2.2 Students requesting a modification under this policy because of a high-risk health factor or other related circumstance should contact the Office of Disability Resources for assistance.
+4.2.1 Students requesting a modification under this policy because of a high-risk health factor or other related circumstances should contact the Office of Disability Resources for assistance.

 4.2.2 Face Coverings are not required to be worn in situations where the Face Covering presents a safety hazard or other specialized personal protective equipment that covers the nose and mouth is required.
 Furthermore, Face Coverings are not a substitute for respiratory protection.
 In situations where a respiratory device is required, then personal protective equipment must be worn as determined by the Office of Environmental Health, Safety, and Emergency Management (“EHS&EM”) in collaboration with a supervisor and other University officials.